helium/HIP/0053-mobile-dao.md

 2. Meet minimum backhaul QoS of 100Mps on the downlink and 10Mps on the uplink, as evidenced by the randomized backhaul challenges run by the hotspot firmware
 3. Be located in a hex that’s been whitelisted for rewards

-All hotspots that have remained eligible (i.e. received eligibility rewards) during the last 4 consecutive hours, will be eligible to receive mapper rewards.
+All hotspots that have remained eligible (i.e. received eligibility rewards) during the last 4 consecutive epochs, will be eligible to receive mapper rewards.

 Any device (first and foremost a phone) with the proper sim card can be a witnessing device on the network.
 To witness coverage a “mapper phone” must connect to a CBRS cell or Wi-Fi AP using sim based authentication with a sim card that has been granted mapping privileges by the service provider.
 Service providers will act as “validators of witness transactions” performed by mappers by authenticating mappers through their HSS via either s6a or sWx protocols.

 During initial launch stages, when network density is low, to combat gaming, Helium Mobile DAO implements a simple limiting algorithm:

-1. Same mapper can witness the same hotspot no more than once every 4 hours
+1. Same mapper can witness the same hotspot no more than once every 4 epochs
-2. Same cell can be witnessed by a maximum of 6 unique mappers every hour
+2. Same cell can be witnessed by a maximum of 6 unique mappers every epoch

 During consequent launch stages, as the density of mappers grows, Helium Mobile DAO will look to implement a more robust algorithm, similar to Helium LoRa PoC, whereby only randomly challenged hotspots can be witnessed.
-Details of this mechanism along with analysis of various attack vectors have been previously published and discussed with the community  in HIP37
+Details of this mechanism along with analysis of various attack vectors have been previously published and discussed with the community in HIP37 but these implementations are subject to change as we gather more data about deployments.

 ### *Governance Specification*